-Over recent months we have all no doubt explored - or more likely re-explored - historic sites that have perhaps reminded us our own childhood, our roots and the rich history that has shaped our culture, our heritage.
-This renewed interest, when combined with the impact that the lack of visitors has had on the 'business models' of our heritage sites, means reviewing our Heritage Strategy, and doing so in close partnership with the Committee for Economic Development and our partners outside of Government, has never been more important because it will support the reinvigoration of our tourist offering in the post-Covid-19 era.
+- 775 Over recent months we have all no doubt explored or more likely re-explored historic sites that have perhaps reminded us our own childhood, our roots and the rich history that has shaped our culture, our heritage.
+This renewed interest, when combined with the impact that the lack of visitors has had on the 'business models' of our heritage sites, means reviewing our Heritage Strategy, and doing so in close partnership with the Committee for Economic Development and our - 780 partners outside of Government, has never been more important because it will support the reinvigoration of our tourist offering in the post-COVID-19 era.
+And of any partners outback to be any partners of the neuronal formation of the post-COVID-19 era.